stronnag/IORCalc/docs/README.md

 `iorcalc` was last validated against official (RORC Rating Office) certificates in 1986; any 1987-198 rule changes are not validated.

-`iorcalc` is a fairly complete coverage of the IOR rule; there are some esoteric rigs that are not covered (gaff, schooners probably).
-However there is some commented out BASIC code in `calc_rig.c` that should cover the omitted cases if required.
+`iorcalc` is believed to be a complete coverage of the IOR rule amended to January 1988; with esoteric rigs (and Appendix 7 (gaff)).

 `iorcalc` was written in 1984/5 to run on a Sinclair QL (QDOS OS).
 It was largely forgotten until the author stumbled upon an old floppy disk, after which is was updated and a modern UI added.